Sindh govt responsible for wheat crisis: Shibli

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In a joint news conference with Federal Minister for National Food Security Syed Fakhar Imam, the minister said the market was giving the impression that flour prices were rising but this was contrary to the fact.
+In a joint news conference with Federal Minister for National Food Security Syed Fakhar Imam, the minister said the market was giving the impression that flour prices were rising but this was contrary to facts.

 He alleged that the Sindh government played politics on the coronavirus and was now playing the same with regard to wheat.
 He noted that both Punjab and Sindh had higher wheat production this year while the cause of wheat crisis was Sindh government, which was not releasing its share of wheat.